Knox-knx/wp-music-bot/README.md

 ---

 ## 10. Live voice-call playback (`!play`)

+> 🚧 **Coming soon / currently not available.** The live voice-call playback feature
+> described below is planned but not yet available for use.

 When `VOICE_CALL_ENABLED=true`, `!play <name>` downloads the track exactly like `!song` and then, instead of sending a file, starts a **real WhatsApp group voice call** from the